-Mix lemon, garlic, oregano, and thyme, plus a healthy dose of olive oil to make the marinade for the chicken.
+- Mix lemon, garlic, oregano, and thyme, plus a healthy dose of olive oil to make the marinade for the chicken.

-- Cook the chicken on the first side until you see grill marks.
+- Cook the chicken on the first side until you start to see grill marks.

 More Versions of Souvlaki to Try:

 This recipe created by Kalyn.